The Difference Between Softball & Soccer Cleats

 Soccer consists of constant starting, stopping, and cutting.
 Having spikes evenly placed throughout the cleat will cause too much traction.
 Too much traction isn’t always an excellent thing for soccer players.
 Consistent stress on their knees throughout a game can have long-term implications.

-Having too much traction on the outside of the foot will slow down the hip torque and not allow proper swing speed.
+Too much traction on the outside of the foot will slow down the hip torque and not allow proper swing speed.

 Wearing Metal Cleats For Soccer